dorightdigital/builder-builder/README.md

 # builder-builder
-A runtime builder generater for use in node, io or the browser
+A runtime builder generator for use in node, io or the browser